paulrobello/parllama/README.md

 * Connect to remote instances
 * Chat with history / conversation management
 * Chat tabs allow chat with multiple models at same time
-* Custom prompt library
+* Custom prompt library with import from Fabric
+* Auto complete of slash commands, input history, multi line edit

 ### Where we're going
-* Add config tab to help with settings management
-* Ability to import prompts from tools like fabric or langsmith hub
+* Expand ability to import custom prompts of other tools
 * Chat using embeddings for local documents
 * LLM tool use
 * Ability to use other AI providers like Open AI

 ## What's new

+### v0.3.5
+* Added first time launch welcome
+* Added Options tab which exposes more options than are available via command line switches
+* Added option to auto check for new versions
+* Added ability to import custom prompts from [fabric](https://github.com/danielmiessler/fabric)
+* Added toggle between single and multi line input (Note auto complete and command history features not available in multi line edit mode)

 ### v0.3.4
 * Added custom prompt library support  (Work in progress)